Skip to main content

 Ideal for

-Start with GHK-Cu if: - Your primary concern is visible aging (skin, wrinkles, hair) - You want to accelerate wound healing or post-procedure recovery - You are already taking NAD+ precursors (NMN, NR) orally and want to add a structural peptide - You prefer a peptide with minimal side effects
+Start with GHK-Cu if: - Your primary concern is visible aging, skin, wrinkles, hair, slow healing - You want to accelerate wound healing or post-procedure recovery - You are already using oral NAD+ precursors (NMN, NR) and want to add a structural peptide - You prefer a peptide with a minimal side-effect profile

 Consider alternatives if

-Start with NAD+ if: - Your primary concern is energy, brain fog, or metabolic decline - You want to support DNA repair and mitochondrial function - You are focused on internal aging markers (cellular health, metabolic panels) - You are comfortable with the flushing side effect
+Start with NAD+ if: - Your primary concern is energy, brain fog, or metabolic decline - You want to support DNA repair and mitochondrial function - You track internal aging markers, cellular health, metabolic panels, more than the mirror - You are comfortable with the transient flushing reaction

 Using Both Together

-GHK-Cu and NAD+ are one of the more logical anti-aging combinations because they address completely different dimensions of aging.
-GHK-Cu remodels the structural components (collagen, extracellular matrix, skin architecture).
-NAD+ restores the metabolic machinery (energy production, DNA repair, sirtuin activity).
-Together, they cover both the visible and invisible aspects of aging.
+GHK-Cu and NAD+ are one of the more logical anti-aging combinations because they cover different dimensions of aging.
+GHK-Cu remodels the structural components, collagen, extracellular matrix, skin architecture.
+NAD+ restores the metabolic machinery, energy production, DNA repair, sirtuin activity.
+Together they address both the visible and the invisible sides of getting older.

-PeRx offers a GHK-Cu/Epitalon combination product that pairs tissue remodeling with telomerase activation.
-For patients who want the broadest anti-aging coverage, adding NAD+ to that combination addresses the energy and DNA repair layer that GHK-Cu and Epitalon do not directly target.
+PeRx also offers a GHK-Cu/Epitalon combination that pairs tissue remodeling with telomerase activation.
+For patients who want the broadest coverage, adding NAD+ to that combination fills in the energy and DNA-repair layer that GHK-Cu and Epitalon do not directly target.
+For the bigger picture of how these peptides map onto the different mechanisms of aging, see our anti-aging peptides guide; for how on/off schedules differ when you run a stack, see the peptide cycling guide.

 Frequently Asked Questions